Endometriosis: A Common Condition

 For debilitating cases, some doctors will recommend laparoscopic surgery to remove endometrial tissue through a small incision, or a hysterectomy.
 It’s important to review and research all possible treatment solutions before choosing the right course of action.
 Many doctors fail to give their patients ALL the information.
 It is crucial for women to take their health into their own hands and make sure they feel comfortable with their choice.
 Similar to fibroid treatment, many non-surgical alternatives are available.
 That’s why you should always research your options before making a choice.

 Due to the fact that endometriosis and uterine fibroids share similar symptoms, it is often misdiagnosed.
 Many people who have endometriosis or fibroids think their symptoms are just a part of normal menstruation and PMS, which causes women to wait years before seeking treatment.
 A recent study conducted by the Endometriosis Foundation of America stated that the average wait time for diagnosis was between eight to ten years.

 Endometriosis awareness shouldn’t be limited to the month of March.
 Due to the fact that women’s health topics remain silenced, it’s important to break down stigmas associated with periods and menstrual cycles.
-When women are able to speak freely and openly (especially to their doctor, family, and friends) about normal – and abnormal – symptoms, women can seek treatment earlier.
+When women can speak freely and openly (especially to their doctor, family, and friends) about normal – and abnormal – symptoms, women can seek treatment earlier.

 At USA Fibroid Centers, we urge women to get checked so they can start feeling better, faster.
 Our experience interventional radiologists treat both uterine fibroids and adenomyosis through non-surgical, outpatient procedures.
-If you or a loved one is exhibiting symptoms of endometriosis, adenomyosis, or uterine fibroids, it’s important to schedule an appointment to get checked.
-Visit our website www.usafibroidcenters.com to learn more about your options.
+If you or a loved one exhibits symptoms of endometriosis, adenomyosis, or uterine fibroids, schedule an appointment to get checked.